Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## F.A.Q.

-*• Can I share this mod on whatever-website.com / with my friends / on the xyz social network ?*<br>
+*• Can I share this mod on a website / to my friends / on a social network ?*<br>
 *• Can I add this mod in my modpack?*<br>
 Yes you can, and you don't have to ask my permission, but you have to follow the [license of this mod]({{ site.url }}/minecraft/desnoguns-mod/#copyrights), this means that you have to give me credits and you can't use my work for commercial purposes (in a few words you can't make money from my work, for example you can't sell my mod).<br>